open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_shares_server.md

 5. The sender transmits the container to the recipient.
 6. The recipient finds information concerning the Shares Capsule generated for them in the container.
 7. The recipient connects to each CSS server chosen by the sender and authenticates with the servers (by signing authentication tokens).
-8. The recipient transmits the share identifier found in the container to the servers.
+8. The recipient transmits the share identifiers found in the container to the servers.
 9. Each CSS server looks up the Key Share based on the share identifier and the recipient identifier established during authentication.
 10. Each server returns the Key Share to the recipient.
 11. The recipient combines all the Key Shares to reconstruct the key material for decrypting the container.

-TODO: this diagram doesn't match the steps yet.

 ```plantuml
 @startuml